louisclarencepeter/Photography/README.md

 # Louis Peter Photography

 This is a photography portfolio website for Louis Peter.
 It is a responsive website that is built with HTML5 and CSS3.
-It is hosted on GitHub Pages.

 ## Built with

 This project was built using these technologies: